Swallowtail butterfly: Distribution

 As of 2005, 552 extant species have been identified which are distributed across the tropical and temperate regions.
-Various species inhabit altitudes ranging from sea level to high mountains, as in the case of most species of Parnassius.
+Various species inhabit altitudes ranging from sea level to high mountains; species of Parnassius in particular often live at higher elevations.
 The majority of swallowtail species and the greatest diversity are found in the tropics and subtropical regions between 20°N and 20°S, particularly Southeast Asia, and between 20°N and 40°N in East Asia.
-Only 12 species are found in Europe and only one species, Papilio machaon is found in the British Isles.
+Only 12 species are found in Europe and only one species, Papilio machaon, is found in the British Isles.
 North America has 40 species, including several tropical species and Parnassius.

-The northernmost swallowtail is the Siberian Apollo (Parnassius arcticus), found in the Arctic Circle in northeastern Yakutia, at altitudes of 1500 meters above sea level.
-In the Himalayas, various Apollo species such as Parnassius epaphus, have been found at altitudes of 6,000 meters above sea level.
+The northernmost swallowtail is the Siberian Apollo (Parnassius arcticus), north of the Arctic Circle in northeastern Yakutia, at altitudes of 1500 meters above sea level.
+In the Himalayas, various Apollo species such as Parnassius epaphus have been found at 6,000 meters above sea level.